kratika-singh/schoolManagement/README.md

-# 🎓 Shri RB Singh Public School Management System
+# 🎓 School Management System

 Welcome to the **Shri RB Singh Public School Management System**!
 This project is a comprehensive and user-friendly platform designed to streamline administrative tasks within educational institutions.
 Whether you're a school administrator, teacher, or student, this system simplifies your work, enhances communication, and improves overall efficiency.